Is My Vagina… Loose?

 If you ask me, it’s all just a bunch of baloney.

-Myths about vaginal tautness are nothing new, and have been longstanding catalysts for insecurity and lowered self esteem in women all around the world.
+Myths about vaginal tautness are nothing new, and have been longstanding catalysts for insecurity and lowered self esteem in people with vaginas all around the world.
 These myths come from misconceptions about the effects of losing your virginity, to your number of sexual partners, to your frequency of sexual intercourse, and yes, even childbirth.
-There is absolutely no scientific evidence to support that frequent sex results in a roomy vagina.
+There is absolutely no scientific evidence to support that frequent sex results in a roomy or loose vagina.
 None of these things permanently affect the size and shape of your vagina, and they certainly do not make you “looser” down there.

 Of course, no rule exists without exception.